How to Prepare Tuwon Alabo (Cassava Swallow)

 How to Make Faten Shinkafa (Yadda Ake Faten Shinkafa)

-Fate is a Hausa term that means "anything in a watery form," and shinkafa means "rice" therefore, Faten Shinkafa refers to a meal made using braised rice.
+Fate is a Hausa term that means "anything in a watery form," and shinkafa means "rice."
+Therefore, Faten Shinkafa refers to a meal made using braised rice.
 The letter 'n' in the word 'Faten' simply denotes ownership.
 In this post, I'll share my knowledge of how to...

-In addition, Tuwon Alabo is widely consumed and enjoyed by most Nigerians irrespective of tribe.
+In addition, Tuwon Alabo is widely consumed and enjoyed by most Nigerians, irrespective of tribe.
 It is popularly known as Lafun or White Amala in the western part of Nigeria.

-Learn how to prepare Tuwon Alabo In a few steps!
+Learn how to prepare Tuwon Alabo in a few steps!

-Ingredients for Tuwon Alabo
+Ingredients for Making Tuwon Alabo

 Procedure for Preparing Tuwon Alabo